codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 url="/images/getting-started/quick-start-k8s/git-change.png"
 alt="Git change"
-caption="Git change (click image to enlarge)" max-width="80%"
+caption="Git change (click image to enlarge)" max-width="70%"
 %}

-Codefresh will pick the change automatically and trigger a new build that deploys the new version
+Codefresh will pick the change automatically and [trigger]({{ site.baseurl }}/docs/configure-ci-cd-pipeline/triggers/) a new build that deploys the new version

  {% include
 image.html